Serock3/Master-Thesis-QEC-simulation/README.md

 ### /trash
 Old files which are unused, rewritted, or deprecated.
 These scripts are not necessarily runnable as the code is not maintained.
 Additionally, their import statements still assume they are placed in the main folder.

-## Project Status
-**WIP**
-For a thourough rundown of the results and underlying theory of this project, refer to the thesis report [1].

 ## Sources
 [1] Masters thesis report: https://hdl.handle.net/20.500.12380/302690